CorvusPrudens/Firewheel/DESIGN_DOC.md

 * [ ] A general purpose "preset" graph with an easy-to-use interface
 * [ ] Support for loading a wide variety of audio formats (using [Symphonium](https://github.com/MeadowlarkDAW/symphonium))
 * [x] Fault tolerance for audio streams (The game shouldn't crash just because the player accidentally unplugged their headphones.)
+* [x] Option to hard clip outputs at 0dB to help protect the system's speakers.
 * [x] Properly respect realtime constraints (no mutexes!)
 * [x] Windows, Mac, and Linux support
 * [ ] WebAssembly support (Note special considerations must be made about the design of the threading model.)